in2code-de/femanager/Documentation/Upgrade/Index.rst

 In your Typoscript Configuration the directive misc.uploadFolder must be changed to the combined identifier (e.g. 1:users/)

+The dataprocessors configured under plugin.tx_femanager.settings.dataProcessors are now without a return value, if you need to change data in the request use PSR-15 Middlewares

 .. _v7.1:

 to version 7.1.0